MyNimrod/alx-higher_level_programming/0x10-python-network_0/README.md

 6-peak.txt must contain the complexity of your algorithm: O(log(n)), O(n), O(nlog(n)) or O(n2)
 Note: there may be more than one peak in the list

+### 100-status_code.sh

+Write a Bash script that sends a request to a URL passed as an argument, and displays only the status code of the response.

+You are not allowed to use any pipe, redirection, etc.
+You are not allowed to use ; and &&
+You have to use curl
+Please test your script in the sandbox provided, using the web server running on port 5000